Regional Symposium for Research, Innovation, and Creativity

-Dixie State University and the Undergraduate Research Office are hosting the first Regional Research Symposium on April 7, 2017 in the Dolores Dore Eccles Fine Arts Center.
-All DSU students, faculty, and regional community members involved in research, innovation, or creative projects (including practice as research) are invited to submit abstracts to present their work at the Symposium.
-Abstracts must be submitted by 5pm MST on March 12, 2017.
+Dixie State University and the Undergraduate Research Office are hosting the third Regional Symposium for Research, Innovation, and Creativity, on April 18, 2019 in the Holland Centennial Commons.
+All DSU students, faculty, staff, alumni, and regional community members involved in research, innovation, or creative projects (including practice as research) are invited to submit abstracts to present their work at the Symposium.

-The Regional Research Symposium is a forum to present cutting-edge research, innovation and creative projects in various formats, including talks, posters, performances, and displays.
+This Regional Symposium is a forum to present cutting-edge research, innovation and creative projects in various formats, including talks, posters, performances, and displays.
 Students, faculty, staff, and all members of the Washington County and surrounding regions are invited to submit abstracts and participate in this event.
 The Symposium will foster collaboration between the campus and community, and build new partnerships within and across academic disciplines.
 This provides an ideal venue for active scholars at various stages in their careers to network and collaborate.
 Scholars from all academic disciplines are encouraged to attend to stimulate interdisciplinary discourse and explore the range of academic scholarship beyond the traditional classroom.
 During the Symposium, local businesses will host booths to provide information and discuss potential career opportunities with their companies and related businesses.
-To complete this celebration of academic inquiry, the Symposium will be capped at the end of the day with the annual Spring Dance Concert, which exemplifies how research and creativity seamlessly merge into productions in the performing arts.

 5:00pm – Reception